MinnowWare/CdePkg/README.md

 With the growing complexity of firmware due to the requirements for both security and trust and the need for speed in development, use of platform independent sourcecode allows:
-* reuse of validated sourcecode, as already done in EDK2\CryptoPkg with openSSL
+* reuse of validated C sourcecode from the open source community<br>
+  (as already done with _openSSL_ in the EDK2\CryptoPkg)
-* crossdevelopment of complex firmware code on non-UEFI platforms with superb build and debug capabilities
+* crossdevelopment of complex firmware code on non-UEFI platforms with superb build and debug capabilities<br>
+* use build in static code analysis capabilities of modern C compilers for standard C library functions<br>
+  (NOTE: At build time C compiler can verify, validate and warn about parameter passing to `printf()` but not for EDK2's `Print()`)
+* allow appraisal of the source code quality by human professionals<br>
+  (they will be bemused to see e.g. `AsciiStrnCatS()` because `strncat()` is specified in C)

 Since the UEFI "OS" interface (DXE/SHELL/SMM and PEI) can be accessed directly by the compiler translated sourcecode and UEFI provides an independent set of functions, macros and type definitions,